apache/cordova-docs/www/docs/en/dev/guide/platforms/electron/index.md

 The `arch` property is an array list of architectures that each package is built for.
 When the property is defined, the default arch is not used unless added.

-> :warning:  Not all architectures are available for every operating system.
+> &#10071;  Not all architectures are available for every operating system.
 Please review the [Electron Releases](https://github.com/electron/electron/releases/) to identify valid combinations.
 For example, macOS (Darwin) only supports x64.

 **Available Arch**
 * ia32